-Even when you consider the protein-boosting effect of the dried yeast and chia seed, this looks like the profile of a dry formula containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the dried yeast, flaxseed, chia seed and quinoa, this looks like the profile of a dry dog food containing a significant amount of meat.

-Taste of the Wild Ancient Grains is a grain-inclusive dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.
+Taste of the Wild with Ancient Grains is a grain-inclusive dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

-The following list (if present) includes all dog food recalls since 2009 directly related to this Taste of the Wild product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Taste of the Wild.

 A Final Word